Disruptive Behaviour Management Unit Review

 The OAG is keen to acquire feedback from stakeholders about the audit topic, whether it be issues and problems or solutions and possible improvement opportunities.

-Shelter WA will work closely with Tenancy WA, our members and other agencies to develop a collective response to the Office of the Auditor General (OAG) which is reviewing the Disruptive Behaviour Management Unit within the Department of Communities.
+Shelter WA is working closely with Tenancy WA, our members and other agencies to develop a collective response to the Office of the Auditor General (OAG) which is reviewing the Disruptive Behaviour Management Unit within the Department of Communities.

 This page has no comments.